Man Infraconstruction Ltd Management Discussions.

 a.
 Risk: An unexpected development in any of the macroeconomic variables that may adversely impact the Companys profitability or viability.
 Both Infrastructure and Real estate are cyclical industry and they get impacted more by the changes in macroeconomic variables like interest rate, GDP Growth, purchasing power, inflation, among others.

 b.
-Mitigation Plan: Man Infra continues to be conservative and follows well defined internal prudential norms.
-The Company has attempted to hedge against the inherent risks of Real Estate business by following joint development model.
+Mitigation Plan: Man Infra continues to be conservative and follows well defined internal prudential norms, The Company has attempted to hedge against the inherent risks of Real Estate business by following joint development model.
 It maintains a low debt equity ratio, high liquidity and strong clientele with broadly timely payment track-record which helps in minimizing the impact of any downturn in economy.

-2. Execution Risk
+2. Policy Risk

 a.
 Risk: Real Estate and construction projects are subject to various execution risks like regulatory hurdles, delay in receipt of approvals, availability of labour and raw material, etc. Any such delay may result in cost overruns and impact the Companys operations unfavorably.

-3. Liquidity Risk
+4. Liquidity Risk

-4. Input Price Risk
+5. Input Price Risk

 a.
-Risk: The Groups Real estate operations as well as EPC contracts are subject to cost overruns due to increase in material cost or labour cost.
-The Companys earnings may be affected from the volatility in the price of input.
+Risk: The Groups Real estate operations as well as EPC contracts are subject to cost overruns due to increase in material cost or labour cost, The Companys earnings may be affected from the volatility in the price of input.

 b.
 Mitigation Plan: For EPC projects, Man Infra has a price escalation clause where the increase in the input cost is directly passed to the client.
 For development projects, Man Infra takes this risk into account at the time of launch.
 Also, the Company usually sells the projects in a phased manner which aids in covering the rise in cost of construction in subsequent sale.